bloominstituteoftechnology/Sprint-Challenge--Django-I/DeploymentExperiences.md

     - Even though I installed all the dependencies, VS code pilint showed me 'unablie to import decouple'.
 I don't know how to fix this lint error.

 2. Set up .env
-    - I forgot how to open the Python shell so at the first time, it's hard to generate the SECRET_KEY.
+    - I forgot how to open the Python shell to generate the SECRET_KEY at the first time, but figured it out.

 3. Modify setting.py
     - It was most tricky part.
 I googled a lot and tried many different way, finaly it runs well.
 The main problem was set up config and migrations on Heroku.